lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 }
 ```

-Repeating an accessor groups those fields into one compound index, in element
+Repeating an selector groups those fields into one compound index, in element
 field declaration order.
 Full compound keys use tuples of borrowed components:

 ```rust